-A copy of the Company's combined Annual Report and Form 10-K, including the financial statements and the financial statement schedule thereto, for the fiscal year ended April 30, 1998 is being mailed to Stockholders concurrently with the mailing of this Proxy Statement.
+A copy of the Company's combined Annual Report and Form 10-K, including the financial statements and the financial statement schedule thereto, for the fiscal year ended April 30, 1999 is being mailed to Stockholders concurrently with the mailing of this Proxy Statement.
 For a charge of \$50, the Company agrees to provide a copy of the exhibits to the Form 10-K to any Stockholders who request such a copy.

-By Order of the Board of Directors,
+By order of the Board of Directors

-HARRY NEWMAN Secretary
+s/ HARRY NEWMAN HARRY NEWMAN Secretary

-Dated: August 26, 1998
+Dated: August 27, 1999